How to log in with kubectl exec when multiple containers are running in a Kubernetes Pod

 Start the Pod

-First, let's launch a Pod according to the manifest below.
+First, let's start a Pod according to the following manifest.

-This is a simple method that uses a deployment controller to start a Pod running an Nginx container.
+It is a simple Pod that uses a deployment controller to start a Pod running an Nginx container.

 apiVersion: apps/v1 kind: Deployment metadata: name: example-web namespace: default spec: selector: matchLabels: app: example-web replicas: 1 template: metadata: labels: app: example-web spec: containers: - name: nginx image: nginx:latest imagePullPolicy: Always ports: - containerPort: 80